elliot-nelson/advent-of-code/README.md

 ## What is this?

-My personal just-for-fun archive of solutions for [Eric Wastl's](https://twitter.com/ericwastl) Advent of Code puzzles.
+My personal, just-for-fun archive of solutions for [Eric Wastl's](https://twitter.com/ericwastl) Advent of Code puzzles.

 ## My approach